-Analog chipmaker Microchip Technology (NASDAQ:MCHP) reported results in line with analyst expectations in Q4 FY2023 quarter, with revenue up 21.1% year on year to $2.23 billion.
-Guidance for next quarter's revenue was $2.29 billion at the midpoint, which is 1.47% above the analyst consensus.
-Microchip Technology made a GAAP profit of $604 million, improving on its profit of $437.9 million, in the same quarter last year.
+Analog chipmaker Microchip Technology (NASDAQ:MCHP) fell short of analysts' expectations in Q2 FY2024, with revenue up 8.74% year on year to $2.25 billion.
+Turning to EPS, Microchip Technology made a non-GAAP profit of $1.62 per share, improving from its profit of $1.46 per share in the same quarter last year.

-- Inventory Days Outstanding: 169, up from 152 previous quarter
+- Inventory Days Outstanding: 167, up from 167 in the previous quarter

 Spun out from General Instrument in 1987, Microchip Technology (NASDAQ: MCHP) is a leading provider of microcontrollers and integrated circuits used mainly in the automotive world, especially in electric vehicles and their charging devices.